 About Royal London Ireland

-Today, Royal London Ireland is owned by The Royal London Mutual Insurance Society Limited – the largest mutual life insurance, pensions, and investment company in the UK, and in the top 25 mutuals globally, with assets under management of €178 billion, 8.6 million policies in force, and 4,100 employees.
-Figures quoted are as at 30 June 2023.
+Royal London Ireland has a history of protecting its policyholders and their families, and it is committed to continue to do so for a long time to come.
+Our businesses heritage in Ireland is nearly 200 years starting when the Caledonian Insurance Company's first office opened on Dame Street, Dublin 2 in 1824.
+Today, Royal London Ireland is owned by The Royal London Mutual Insurance Society Limited – the UK’s largest mutual life insurance, pensions and investment company, and in the top 30 mutuals globally, with assets under management of €187 billion, 8.5 million policies in force, and over 4,200 employees.
+Figures quoted are as at 31 December 2023.

 Royal London Ireland’s office is based at 47-49 St Stephen’s Green, Dublin 2.